-Two bedrock principles of federal meaningful use initiatives are interoperability and data exchange between electronic health record (EHR) systems and picture archiving and communication systems (PACS)
+Two bedrock principles of federal meaningful use initiatives are interoperability and data exchange between electronic health record (EHR) systems and picture archiving and communication systems (PACS) in the radiology, cardiology and endoscopy departments.

 Opening up proprietary images enterprise-wide to patients and their physicians sounds simple.
 In theory, it is; but in practice, it's not, said experts at a recent MedicExchange.com virtual seminar: The process requires planning, preparation and testing.
 Despite the challenges, larger health care institutions are proving it's possible to share images in a way that complies with the Health Insurance Portability and Accountability Act (HIPAA).